contributte/apitte/.docs/mapping.md

             validator: Apitte\Core\Mapping\Validator\SymfonyValidator()
 ```

-With SymfonyValidator your request entity could look like this:
+Using SymfonyValidator your request entity could look like this:

 ```php
 use Apitte\Core\Mapping\Request\BasicEntity;